Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 Bernedoodle Curly Coat

-Curly coats often show less visible shedding, but they also require more regular brushing, combing, and professional grooming.
-The tighter the curl, the higher the risk of matting if maintenance falls behind.
+Curly coats typically exhibit less visible shedding.
+However, they do require more frequent brushing combing, scrubbing, and professional grooming.
+The more curly your curl is, the greater the chance of matting if maintenance is not done regularly.

-• Generation alone does not control the whole coat outcome
+• The generation alone doesn’t control the entire coat’s outcome

-• they can affect how much the dog visually resembles the Bernese or Poodle side
+• They can impact how the dog’s appearance resembles that of the Bernese as well as the Poodle side

 Why Lower-Shedding Coats Often Require More Work

-This is one of the most misunderstood trade-offs in doodle ownership.
+This is among the most misunderstood aspects of the world of doodle ownership.

 • routine brushing